materia-dex/materiadex-com/src/pages/docs/materia/06-smart-contract-integration/02-trading-from-a-smart-contract.md

 _Read [safety considerations](#safety-considerations) for more._

-# Using the Router
+# Using the Orchestrator

 The easiest way to safely swap tokens is to use the <Link to='/docs/materia/smart-contracts/orchestrator'>orchestrator</Link>, which provides a variety of methods to safely swap to and from different assets.
-You'll notice that there is a function for each permutation of swapping to/from an exact amount of ETH/tokens.
+You'll notice that there is a function for each permutation of swapping to/from an exact amount.

 First you must use an external price source to calculate the safety parameters for the function you'd like to call.
 This is either a minimum amount received when selling an exact input or the maximum amount you are willing to pay when a buying an exact output amount